On a complex topological orientation for circle-equivariant K-theory

 ($\chi_{Y,Z} = \chi_{Z,Y}$ by Serre duality) defined by the Hodge-Dolbeault cohomology of a smooth complex projective variety has several specializations of topological interest \begin{footnote}{\eg $\chi_{iY,iY}(M) = \chi(M) Y^{{\rm dim} M}$ recovers the graded Euler characteristic}\end{footnote}.
 It is natural and multiplicative

 with respect to Cartesian product, defining a ring homomorphism

 which, for example, sends projective space to

-{\bf 1.1} Following Serre \cite{14}(Ch IV \S 5 remarks) K\"ahler's identities on the Hodge cohomology \cite{12}(appendix 2) of a smooth projective variety define a natural action of the Lie algebra $\essl_2(\C)$.
+{\bf 1.1} Following Serre \cite{18}(Ch IV \S 5 remarks) K\"ahler's identities on the Hodge cohomology \cite{12}(appendix 2) of a smooth projective variety define a natural action of the Lie algebra $\essl_2(\C)$; see \cite{16}(appendix 2) for a symplectic analog.
 The Grothendieck ring $\Rep(\essl_2)$ of such things is a free $\lambda$-algebra on one generator $\sigma$.

 On another hand, Quillen's construction of complex cobordism assigns to a compact (stably almost complex $\dots$) $2n$-dimensional manifold $X$ with an action of the circle $\T$, an element